explore my integrated approach & the tools i use

 -

-As we hold ourselves and breathe steadily through the challenge of a an ‘asana’ (the Sanskrit word for the postures that are a characteristic component of Yoga), and mindfully witness the sensations in our bodies caused by the posture, and any feelings or thoughts that arise as a result of those sensations, we can hone the power of our interoception.
-That’s our ability to be aware of sensations from deep within our bodies – not just from the muscles but also from the organs themselves.
+As we hold ourselves and breathe steadily through the challenge of a an ‘asana’ (the Sanskrit word for the postures that are a characteristic component of yoga), and mindfully witness the sensations in our bodies caused by the posture, and any feelings or thoughts that arise as a result of those sensations, we can hone the power of our interoception.
+That’s our ability to be aware of sensations from deep within our bodies – not just from the muscles but also from vessel, glands and the organs themselves.

 -